ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/setup.md

 ### Environment Import

 Next, we have to import the environment variables.
 Again, on the top-left corner of the Workspaces tab select `Import` and switch to `Link` tab.
-This time, paste the link to the environment JSON:
+This time, paste the link below to the environment JSON:

 ```text